2.3 Walking and wheeling

 Where active travel routes cross the carriageway, desire-lines should be carefully considered, and traffic speeds restricted by physical measures if possible.
 At junctions, for example, corner radii should be tight to slow vehicles and facilitate the shortest crossing distance for pedestrians.
 On the busiest desire-lines, tactile paving is required in line with Roads for All guidance.

-Controlled crossing facilities are likely to be required at busy locations adjacent to shops, schools, community facilities and so on.
+Controlled crossing facilities are likely to be required at busy locations adjacent to shops, schools, community facilities and similar.

 In limited circumstances, footbridges and underpasses may be appropriate to cross motorways, dual carriageways, watercourses and railway lines.
 These crossings should be designed to be obviously more convenient, pleasant and safe to use than any alternative pedestrian route.
 This will likely require elevating or depressing the carriageway to ensure that footways and paths have minimal changes in level.